jhradilek/vim-mallard/README.markdown

     :BundleInstall

-### Installing the Syntax File Using Pathogen
+### Installing the Plug-in Using Pathogen

 [Pathogen](https://github.com/tpope/vim-pathogen) looks for Vim files in the **~/.vim/bundle/** directory.
 To make sure that this directory exists, type the following at a shell prompt:

     install -d ~/.vim/bundle/

-To install the included syntax file, change to the **~/.vim/bundle/** directory and clone this repository in it.
+To install this plug-in, change to the **~/.vim/bundle/** directory and clone this repository in it.

-### Installing the Syntax File Manually
+### Installing the Plug-in Manually

-Syntax files are locally stored in the **~/.vim/syntax/** directory.
+Vim looks for its configuration files in the **~/.vim/** directory.
 To make sure that this directory exists, type the following at a shell prompt:

-    install -d ~/.vim/syntax/
+    mkdir ~/.vim/

-To install the included syntax file, change to the directory with your local copy of this repository and run the following command:
+To install this plug-in, change to the directory with your local copy of this repository and run the following command:

-    cp syntax/mallard.vim ~/.vim/syntax/
+    cp -R * ~/.vim/

-This copies the **mallard.vim** file to the **~/.vim/syntax/** directory.
+This copies all files and directories to the **~/.vim/** directory.

 ## Configuration